tiongjjyi/tp/docs/UserGuide.md

 **Format:** `delete INDEX`
 * Deletes the student at the specified `INDEX`.
 * The index refers to the index number shown in the displayed students list.
-* The index must be a positive integer (1, 2, 3, …​), and it should fall within the range of students currently displayed such that it corresponds to a valid student.
+* `INDEX`: Must be a **positive integer** (1, 2, 3, ...), and it should fall within the range of students currently displayed such that it corresponds to a valid student.

 **Example:** `delete 2` Deletes the student at index 2 of the displayed students list.